benc-uk/azure-devops-core-docker/readme.md

   * Click on the "Options" tab and set the default agent queue to *DockerAgents*
   * Click on the "Triggers" tab and turn on 'Continuous Integration'

-> #### NOTE: This page has [some screenshots of these steps](vsts-build.md)
+> #### NOTE: For screenshots of the previous steps, [click here](vsts-build.md)

 Click 'Save & Queue' to kick off a manual build, make sure the queue is set to *DockerAgents* then sit back and Hope It All Works(TM)...
 When the build completes you should have a new Docker image called 'mywebapp' ready for use, you can validate this with a quick `docker images` command

 ## 11. Release our app
-You have two choices at this point, if you're running out of time or tired of VSTS run a quick manual deployment.
+You have two choices at this point, if you're running out of time or tired of fiddling with VSTS, run a quick manual deployment.
 Otherwise I suggest you press on and complete the VSTS release definition so we have a complete continuous deployment pipeline.

 > Note.
-We allow Docker to assign dynamic ports to our containers rather mapping them to known/fixed port numbers.
-There are pros & cons to this approach, but the main advantage is it allows us to run multiple builds and deployments on the same Docker host without a lot of cleanup steps.
+We use a fixed port for our app (HTTP port 80) which simplifies things, as it means we don't need to inspect our containers to find the dynamic port.
+However it also means we can only have a single container running.

 #### 11.1 Manual Deployment
 Return to your terminal and run `docker run -d -p 80:5000 mywebapp` this starts a container running your built .NET core app, and maps port 80 on the host to port 5000 in the container.
 Now skip to part 12 to view the app.